EmotiBit/BrainflowSpO2Algorithm/README.md

 # Description
 This algorithm is derived from the Brainflow SpO2 algorithm, and uses PPG-R and PPG-IR data from the EmotiBit to calculate SPO2 level.
+As a starting point, `run.py` splits PPG-R and PPG-IR signals into buffers of length 64, which are then passed to the algorithm.
+It is recommended for the buffers to contain **at least** 64 samples for accurate results.

 # Required Hardware
 - Emotibit